 To me, the State Fair offers a nice balance of tradition plus change.
 The fair and its vendors are neither ossified in amber, nor a place that thoughtlessly sheds its past.
 From off-hand conversations that I’ve had over the years, I know this balance is something that the Fair decision-makers work hard at striking.

-I mean, personally, I could care less about the “latest food trends” or new rides or whatever.
+I mean, personally, I could not care less about the “latest food trends” or new rides or whatever.
 But certainly these things appeal to someone.
 Just keep your damn hands off Ye Olde Mill, and I’ll be happy.

 7. People will walk a lot more than they say they will